 If your home is on the market, the kitchen can be make-or-break when it comes to selling.
 Many prospective buyers these days are turned off by anything that may require a renovation.
 If your kitchen is in tip-top condition and won’t need a re-do after move-in, this will instantly add to the appeal of your home.
+One easy budget-friendly option that is easy is to installing a new Kitchen Splashback.

 Therefore, updating your kitchen can really increase your property value.
 While most updates are quite affordable, any costs incurred will be returned come auction day.
 Keep reading to find out eight updates that will add value to your kitchen.